Skip to content ↓

 Lessons for Phases 2 to 5 follow the structure of ‘Review, Teach, Practise, Apply’ to ensure that children are consolidating phonic knowledge and skills over time and that they are able to apply them in context.
 During lessons there are opportunities for discussing new vocabulary and ensuring letter formation is correct.

 By the end of Foundation Stage children at the ‘expected’ level will be secure in phase 3d.
-Children who achieve the ‘exceeded’ grade will be working at phase 4 or above.

 • By the end of Year 1 children at age related expectations (ARE) will be secure in phase 5f.